create col_type

 create table

-<|merge|big> table_name ( column_name1 <number
+create table <|merge|big> table_name ( column_name1 <number|text|col_type_name>, ...)

 create view